 As a stimulant, cocaine tends to incite irritable, edgy behavior.
 Users become forgetful, secretive, and dishonest.
 Depression can alternate with aggression, leading to rapid mood swings.
 Users can act manic and arrogant when high and depressed and lethargic when withdrawal sets in.

 Angeldust, or PCP, can create detached behavior as its dissociative properties kick in.
 Users experience a loss of natural ego boundaries, leading to a sense of depersonalization where they seem to “space out” or feel otherworldly.
-PCP users often act dishonestly to the point of delusion, and experience high levels of anger towards others.
-PCP users can also begin to experience psychotic breaks, and schizophrenic behavior.
+PCP users often act dishonestly to the point of delusion and experience high levels of anger towards others.
+PCP users can also begin to experience psychotic breaks and schizophrenic behavior.

-The personality changes that crack cocaine causes tends to differ from other forms of cocaine.
+The personality changes that crack cocaine causes tend to differ from other forms of cocaine.
 Crack can create euphoric, overconfident behavior where the ego becomes magnified.
 Crack users also experience high impulsivity, an overload of energy, and delusions and hallucinations, marked by illogical thought and disjointed cognition.

-Call Passages Addiction Treatment Center today if you or a loved one is battling an addiction to drugs and/or alcohol.
-Our admissions department is available 24/7 and can be reached directly by dialing our toll-free number at (888) 397-0112.
+Call Passages Addiction Treatment Centers today if you or a loved one is battling drugs and/or alcohol addiction.
+Our admissions department is available 24/7 and can be reached directly by calling our toll-free number at (888) 397-0112.
 We look forward to speaking with you soon.